Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 * BeamDog / Overhaul Games: for the Infinity Engine and inspiring this mod
 * K4thos: for giving us the awesome playground (EET) in which to mod
-* DavidW: for the lovely macros included in alter_script.tpa as well as guidance on encapsulation and immutability
+* DavidW: for the lovely macros included in alter_script.tpa as well as for guidance on encapsulation and immutability
 * Gwendolyne: for the very handy clone regions tool in GW_Cartes.tpa
 * G3 guest Gob Oafenplug: for the new code for change_door_name.tpa
 * Grammarsalad, subtledoctor, grodrigues, Mike1072, and jastey: for the ideas, guidance and help on the tool that provides proper and upper case player1 pronouns (cases.tpa)
 * Tantalus: BAMs of Sarevok unique items.
 The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
 Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )
-* jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code
+* jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code:
+	- modified version of Sarevok's custom items from Tantalus
+	- modified versions	Flaming Fist Healers after the Sarevok fight
+	- modified version of Denkod
+	- import of town chatter component
+	- modified version of Elminster's appearance at Ducal palace
+	- modified version of servant who welcomes PC to their room
+	- modified version of guards in front of the palace
+	- modified version of refugees
 * Bubb and CamDawg for helping me get through a cut-scene/override fiasco, arrays syntax, and showing me that EVAL EVAL is an actual thing (who'd a thunk!) - LOVE YOU FOREVER!!!
 * Bubb again for showing me how to fix TriggerOverride.
 Thank you thank you thank you!!!
 * igi: for persmission to modify his Refreshment potion from iiItemMod for Imoen to use after Chateau Irenicus
-* Thank you beta testers!: jastey and igi :)
+* Thank you beta testers and proofreaders!: jastey and igi :)
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------